-Jiayang Liu, Zhen Wang, and Lin Zhong
+Jiayang Liu, Zhen Wang, and Lin Zhong Department.
+Of Electrical Computer Engineering Rice University, Houston TX 77005 {jiayang, zhen.wang, lzhong}@rice.edu with equal contribution

-Department.
-Of Electrical Computer Engineering Rice University, Houston TX 77005 jiayang@rice.edu, wangzhen127@gmail.com, lzhong@rice.edu
+Abstract

-Abstract-The proliferation of accelerometers on consumer electronics has brought an opportunity for interaction based on gestures or physical manipulation of the devices.
-We present uWave, an efficient recognition algorithm for such interaction using a single three-axis accelerometer.
-Unlike statistical methods, uWave requires a single training sample for each gesture pattern and allows users to employ personalized gestures and physical manipulations.
-We evaluate uWave using a large gesture library with over 4000 samples collected from eight users over an elongated period of time for a gesture vocabulary with eight gesture patterns identified by a Nokia research.
-It shows that uWave achieves 98.6% accuracy, competitive with statistical methods that require significantly more training samples.
-Our evaluation data set is the largest and most extensive in published studies, to the best of our knowledge.
-We also present applications of uWave in gesture-based user authentication and interaction with three-dimensional mobile user interfaces using user created gestures.
+The proliferation of low power, low cost accelerometers on consumer electronics has brought an opportunity to personalize gesture-based interaction.
+We present uWave, an efficient personalized gesture recognizer based on a 3-D accelerometer.
+The core technical components of uWave include quantization of accelerometer readings, dynamic time warping and template adaptation.
+Unlike statistical methods, uWave requires a single training sample and allows users to employ personalized gestures.
+Our evaluation is based on a large gesture library with over 4000 samples collected from eight users.
+It shows that uWave achieves 98.6% accuracy, competitive with statistical methods which require significantly more training samples.

-Keywords-gesture recognition, acceleration, dynamic time warping, personalized gesture
+Keywords: gesture recognition, acceleration, dynamic time warping, personalized gesture